bdonchenko/ragnar/README.md

 Whole business logic of app is in Services.
 Service is singleton.
 Ragnar does not allow us to inject Services.
 So it should be instantiated in Composition Root.
 In our case it is AppModule.

-Services inject StoreAccessor for updating Store and Actions for listening them.
+Services use StoreAccessor for updating Store and Actions for listening them.

 ``` typescript
 import { Injectable } from '@angular/core';